 Some people overlook the sugar found in fruit because it is naturally-occurring, but the reality is that when it comes to the keto diet, all carbs are carbs, and fruit is an easy way to tally up your daily carb limit in a hurry.
 Having said that, not all fruit is created equally.
 Some fruits are much higher in carbs than others.
 Generally speaking, berries are the lowest in sugar and therefore the easiest to incorporate into a keto lifestyle in moderation.
 Tropical fruits like bananas and oranges along with melons top the other end of the spectrum, and should be mostly avoided.
 Since fruit doesn’t come with a nutrition label to spell out its composition, you can use one of a variety of online resources like My Fitness Pal to check carb and sugar content.

 “No sugar added” foods

 “No sugar added” does not mean “no sugar,” and it certainly doesn’t mean low carb.
-Many “no sugar added” already have plenty of sugar from naturally occuring sources like honey, maple syrup, or dates.
+Many “no sugar added” already have plenty of sugar from naturally occurring sources like honey, maple syrup, or dates.
 In addition to these pre-existing sugars, many “no sugar added” foods also contain high amounts of flour or grain.